 Original buildings of the Nigatsu-do complex might date back to the mid-8th century.
-Totally burnt by a fire in 1667, they were reconstructed identically two years later.
-Somehow looking like Kiyomisu-dera, the main pavilion on stilts, it is designated as a Japanese National Treasure.
-However, it is not for its architecture nor for the contemplation of Kannon’s statues (here qualified as 秘仏 hibutsu, or secret Buddha, meaning they remain hidden from humans’ eyes) that we go there, but rather to be away from the classical tourism.
+Totally burnt down in 1667, they were reconstructed identically two years later.
+Somehow looking like Kiyomizu-dera, the main pavilion on stilts, was designated a National Treasure of Japan.
+However, it is not for its architecture nor for the contemplation of Kannon’s statues (here qualified as 秘仏 hibutsu, or secret Buddha, meaning they remain hidden from the public’s view) that one goes there, but rather to be away from the classical tourism.

-We first of all come to Nigatsu-do for its view of Nara from the main building’s wooden balcony.
-Much less frequented than its neighbor Todai-ji, the temple, which is located a little higher in altitude (after several stairs of stone), offers an interesting panoramic view of the city center.
-We can therefore take a relaxing amount of time to contemplate the landscape and imagine for a time what the former capital may have looked like.
+The highlight of Nigatsu-do is its view on Nara from the main building’s wooden balcony.
+Much less frequented than its neighbor Todai-ji, the temple, which is located a little higher in altitude (after several stone stairways), offers an interesting panoramic view of the city center, in a relaxing break while contemplating the landscape and imagining for a time what the former capital may have looked like.

-We recommend getting there a little earlier than midday, during the hour when the temple’s monks sing a prayer.
-After seeing the view and the worshipers gathering for these monastic songs, we immediately dive into an authentic and mystical atmosphere.
-Before going down through the covered stairs, the temple offers ancient kitchens, transformed into a rest area, offering water and tea (hot or iced depending of the season).
-Obviously, it is required to wash your glass before leaving.
+We recommend getting there a little earlier than midday, at the time when the temple’s monks sing a prayer.
+The view and the worshipers gathering for these monastic songs provide an immediate immersion into an authentic and mystical atmosphere.
+Before going down through the covered stairs, have some water and tea (hot or iced depending of the season) offered by the temple in its former kitchen converted in rest area.
+It is common courtesy to wash your glass before leaving.